White Spots On Your Skin? It Could Be Tinea Versicolor

 Working on a nice summer glow can be frustrating when you are dealing with Tinea Versicolor.
 Those white spots that seem to appear out of nowhere on your skin during the warm spring and summer months typically are a result of this very common (non-contagious) skin infection.

 How Do You Get Tinea Versicolor?

-Tinea versicolor is caused by an overgrowth of yeast called malassezia furfur, and is commonly found on on the surface of the skin.
+Tinea Versicolor is caused by an overgrowth of yeast called Malassezia furfur and is commonly found on the surface of the skin.
 It is not contagious and cannot be spread from physical touch.
-Research has shown that there may be a genetic predisposition for being affected by tinea versicolor, and it is most common in teens and young adults.
+Research has shown that there may be a genetic predisposition for being affected by Tinea Versicolor, and it is most common in teens and young adults.

-There are a few options to treating tinea versicolor.
-Dermatologist can prescribe an oral medication to kill off the yeast that is overgrowing on the skin causing the symptoms, as well as ketoconazole topical skin creams and body shampoos.
+There are a few options for treating Tinea Versicolor.
+A dermatologist can prescribe an oral medication to kill off the yeast that is overgrowing on the skin causing the symptoms, as well as ketoconazole topical skin creams and body shampoos.

 However, most of the prescribed treatments for Tinea Versicolor can cause unwanted side effects such as dry skin and sensitivity to sunlight.
 Using a natural Tinea Versicolor treatment not only can help treat the overgrowth of the yeast but following the treatment guide, encourages you to get out into the sun to help remedy the pigmentation issue!